boom100100/local_and_website_pdf_merger/README.md

 ## Setup

 Setup requires downloading the project and its dependencies.
+For now, this must be done manually, but installers are forthcoming!

 ### MacOs
 Install dependencies: